Ship a Pallet in 15 Easy Steps: A Beginners’ Guide

 This is it!
 These are the basics of pallet shipping.

 You’re now ready to start shipping your freight!
-Visit our LTL quoting page now and see how easy it is to get the best available rates and ship pallets online with Freightera.
+Visit our LTL quoting page now and see how easy it is to get the best available rates and ship pallets online, in seconds, with Freightera.
 Quotes are instant and all-inclusive.
-Registration is FREE.

 If you have questions or doubts, don’t hesitate to get in touch!
-Call our Client Care team to set up a free consultation today: 800 886 4870 Ext.
-1, write to us at email@example.com, or visit our Help Center!
+Call our Client Care team to set up a consultation today: (800) 886-4870 Ext.
+1, write to us at [email protected], or visit our Help Center!